cube3power/atsd/rule-engine/notifications/custom-jenkins.md

 ![](images/jenkins_rule_notification.png)

-Note that these three parameters are visible in the rule editor because their placeholders are present in the `Endpoint URL` and `Parameters` marked as editable.
+Note that these three parameters are visible in the rule editor because their placeholders are present in the `Endpoint URL` and `Parameters` are marked as editable.

 When the notification is executed, all placeholders will be resolved as follows: